-Oh sure, you know to cheer for the distinctive blue singlet with white belt.
+You know to cheer the blue and white.
 But whom should you cheer against?
-The teams you should actively root against are Ohio State, Oklahoma State, and Iowa.
+The teams you should actively root against are Oklahoma State, Ohio State, and Iowa (i.e., the top 3 challengers, also known as “the basket of deplorables”).
 No excuses, no refunds, no exceptions.
-Get excited when they lose matches.
+So get excited when they lose matches.
 Each loss moves PSU one step closer to the big trophy.

 What should you do when none of PSU, Okie State, Ohio State, or Iowa are on your screen?
 Great question.
 Excellent question.
 The answer is “Tier 2 Cheering”.
 Here are your handy rules for “Tier 2 Cheering”.

 - Cheer for the PSAC schools.
 That’s the PA State Athletic Conference - Bloomsburg, Clarion, Edinboro, Lock Haven.
 They’re tiny, under-funded, teacher colleges, who are Division 2 in all sports, except wrestling.
 Cheer for them.

 - Cheer for Army.
 Do you like America?
 The land of the free, home of the brave?
 Good, then cheer for Army.
 Go Army.
 Beat Navy.
 And may the wings of liberty never lose a feather.

 - Cheer for PA high schoolers, unless they wrestle for one of the deplorables.
 Personally, I lump Pitt, Lehigh, and Penn into the basket of deplorables, too.
 Why wouldn’t you?
 But in any event, that’s your call.
 Just trying to help out.

 There you go - just 3 simple rules to live by in the wrestling game, friends.